toplouie1/Novus/README.md

 ![Novus Logo](frontend/public/novus-logo.svg)

 Novus is a modern, AI-powered news aggregation platform that delivers personalized news experiences through advanced recommendation systems and semantic search capabilities.
-Our platform gathers news from around the world while using our own insights and advanced search methods to give you a clearer, more engaging look at the stories that matter.
+Our platform gathers news from around the world while using AI-driven insights and retrieval-augmented generation (RAG) to provide a clearer, more engaging perspective on the stories that matter.

 ## Features

-- **Intelligent News Aggregation**: Curates news from multiple trusted sources
+- **Intelligent News Aggregation**: Curates news from multiple trusted sources.
-- **Personalized Feed**: Tailored news recommendations based on reading patterns
+- **Personalized Feed**: Tailored news recommendations based on user reading patterns.
-- **Semantic Search**: Advanced search functionality using AI embeddings
+- **Semantic Search**: AI-powered search using RAG to find the most relevant articles.
+- **Article Summarization**: Provides concise summaries for quick comprehension.
+- **Fact-Checking AI**: Analyzes and assesses article credibility.
-- **Category Navigation**: Easy access to news across different categories
+- **Category Navigation**: Easy access to news across different categories.
-- **Dark/Light Mode**: Comfortable reading experience in any lighting condition
+- **Dark/Light Mode**: Comfortable reading experience in any lighting condition.
-- **Responsive Design**: Seamless experience across all devices
+- **Responsive Design**: Seamless experience across all devices.

 ## Tech Stack